JoinAI-Inc/.github/profile/README.md

 ## JoinAI

-JoinAI is a startup company focusing on synthetic data
+JoinAI is an AI startup focused on spatial intelligence.